-According to these criteria, WHO4 has selected an exposure-response relation, when available, for each health outcome chosen in relation with the different noise sources as presented below.
+The exposure-response relations derive from the results of epidemiological studies.
+WHO [2] has selected an exposure-response relation, when available, for each health outcome chosen in relation with the different noise sources as presented below.
 For annoyance and sleep disturbance, the relation gives a direct estimation of the percentage of people affected according to the exposure level (equations presented below), whereas for myocardial infarction, the relation provides a relative risk.
-For tinnitus, there is no exposure-risk relation, however an estimation of the overall fraction attributable to environmental noise is suggested.
+For tinnitus, there is no exposure-risk relation.
+However an estimation of the overall fraction attributable to environmental noise is suggested.